Max Essex: Biography

 Essex was born in Coventry, Rhode Island in 1939.
-Essex earned his DVM from Michigan State University in 1967.
-He earned his Ph.D. from University of California, Davis, in 1970.
+Essex earned his D.V.M. from Michigan State University in 1967.
+He then earned his Ph.D. from University of California, Davis, in 1970.

 He has been married to Elizabeth Essex since 1967.
 They have two daughters and five grandchildren.

 Essex holds ten honorary doctorates and 15 patents and has received the Lasker Award, the highest medical research award given in the United States, jointly with Robert Gallo and Luc Montagnier in 1986.
 He has published over 500 papers and 12 books, including two editions of AIDS in Africa (ISBN 0306466996), and his latest, Saturday Is for Funerals (ISBN 0674050770).
 Essex has worked in twelve (12) different nations as a veterinarian and virologist: Botswana, China, Colombia, India, Japan, Nigeria, Senegal, Taiwan, Tanzania, Thailand, U.S., Zaire.

 His 45 years of working papers, the Myron Essex papers, 1949–1996, are archived in the Countway Library's Center for the History of Medicine through funding by a Hidden Collections grant from the Harvard University Library (HUL) within the Maximizing Microbiology: Molecular Genetics, Cancer, and Virology, 1936-2000 project.
 In addition to the Myron Essex papers (1949–1996), the project has already led to the processing of collections of several other microbiologists, including those of Bernard D. Davis, Arthur B. Pardee, Francesc Duran i Reynals, and Luigi Gorini.
 Essex serves on the Library's Archives Committee.
 In 2018 Dr. Essex announced his retirement plans.

 He has been the primary mentor to eighty (80) postdocs and to 34 doctoral students.
 He has authored 629 research papers, forty (40) of which have been published in Science or Nature.